advantageous/j1-talks-2016/labs/lab2-todo-cassandra/README.md

   employeeService.lookupEmployee(33, promise);
 ```

-Or you can handle it in one line.
+Or you can handle it in one line by using an invokeable promise.

 #### Fluent Promise API example using an invokeable promise
 ```java